lewagon/dotfiles/04-Front-End/02-CSS/05-Your-landing/README.md

 Your turn!
 Design from the ground up something:

-- A launding page for your awesome product
+- A landing page for your awesome product
 - Go back to your Jekyll blog and pimp it up
 - Create a `cv.html` page that you could send to recruiters
 - ...